“I’m glad to have company.” Nemo, the limbless ascetic, leaned to look over Leo’s shoulder. “I heard a bird. Will it arrive soon?”

 Leo retched and hid his bloody palms under his armpits.
 “Fucking, false advertising.”

-“The secret to freedom is attaching to nothing,” said Nemo.
+“Liberation is attaching to nothing,” said Nemo.
 “Own nothing.
 Be nothing.
 Until then you can only suffer.”

 “My property,” said Leo, “is mine!
 I earned it!
 I deserve it!
 I’m damn-right to be pissed off at this commie bullshit!”